sbmlteam/sbml-test-suite/trunk/test-suite/src/front-ends/new-standalone/testsuite-ui/README.txt

 oriented towards this purpose.
 The main window consists of a toolbar and 5 regions below it:

-  * a list of test case numbers vertically along the left-hand side
+  * A list of test case numbers vertically along the left-hand side.

-  * an upper panel showing two graphs, one depicting the expected results and the other the actual results for a selected test case
+  * An upper panel showing two graphs, one depicting the expected results and the other the actual results for a selected test case.

-  * a lower panel showing a graph of the differences between the values of the expected and actual results
+  * A lower panel showing a graph of the differences between the values of the expected and actual results.

-  * a description area below the graphs, describing the purpose and features of the currently-selected test case
+  * A description area below the graphs, describing the purpose and features of the currently-selected test case.

-  * a status area at the very bottom, with a progress bar and other information about the current state of the SBML Test Runner
+  * A status area at the very bottom, with a progress bar and other information about the current state of the SBML Test Runner.

 After you start the runner, initially there will not be any test cases selected or graphs shown.
 If you click on the triangle-shaped "Run"